 - With the chin strap fastened, grab the chin bar and rock the full face to and fro; your scalp should move with it.

-- If you plan on rocking a neck brace, take it along to assure compatibility.
+- If you plan on rocking a neck brace, make sure it fits with your new helmet.

 Helmet Materials and Construction